Throupy/staticblog/content/blog/2023-07-08-evading-av.md

 date: 2023-07-08T22:12:14.963Z
 tags:
   - informative
-description: A short blog post which touches ways to create payloads which have more a chance to evade anti-virus solutions.
+description: A short blog post which touches on ways to create payloads which have a higher chance of evading anti-virus solutions.
 ---
 ## AV Detection